Investment policy statement software for money management.

 • There is no demo, nor anything other than this to look at, because that would just be giving away valuable content for free, sorry.

 • It's just a small-unprotected MS Word document, without macros.
-Actually, there's two Word docxs, the second is just more useful text you can add.
+Actually, there's three Word docxs, the second and third are just more useful template text you can add.

 Software programs will not know all of the details of the client's life, and menu driven programs are never detailed nor specific enough.
 So just typing this data is the most efficient way to go.
-Then other IPS software just spits out what it spits out, so you'll be wishing you could edit the final text, but can't.
+Then other IPS software just spits out what it spits out, so you'll be wishing you could edit the final text before printing, but can't.

-• There are no installation procedures, nothing to break or confuse you, it's impossible for it to alter other programs or crash your computer, and it doesn't go online to do anything (so there's no chance of a practice-ruining "privacy breach" that's bound to happen sooner than later in the financial planning biz).
+• There are no installation procedures, nothing to break or confuse you, it's impossible for it to alter other programs or crash your computer, and it doesn't go online to do anything (so there's no chance of a practice-ruining "privacy breach" that's bound to happen).

-• You only pay once, it never expires, there are no updates, and you can use it as many times as you want for no additional costs.
+• You'll only pay once, it never expires, there are no updates, and you can use it as many times as you want for no additional costs.
+Everyone else's deal is going to make you pay over and over again.

-• It's easily delivered as an e-mail attachment and you'll probably be able to get it within a few minutes if you call and order by phone.
+• It's easily delivered as e-mail attachments and you'll probably be able to get it within an hour if you call and order by phone.

 • It can be easily sent from you to the client as an e-mail attachment.